erickpaulus/isolated-glyph-recognition/readme.md

 python InferenceEnsembelModifiedCNNV1ConvMetNonPersent.py --dataset ICFHR18_OS --nb_class 60 --resize_meth bilinear --color_pad gray_white --img_size 75  --path_out InferenceEnsembelModifiedCNNV1ConvMetNonPersent_gray_white --weight imagenet
 ```

-The code in this repository was used for the publication  (under review) mentioned below.
-If you find this code useful, please cite our paper
+The code in this repository was used for the publication  mentioned below.
+If you find this code useful, please cite [our paper](https://doi.org/10.1016/j.patcog.2025.112616)

 ```
 to be informed soon